-Women's US Open making history as 2023 edition tees off
+Women's US Open making history as 2023 edition begins

-Women's US Open: Major tees off with record prize pot, iconic venue and breakout stars
+Women's US Open: Major tees off with record purse, iconic venue and breakout stars

 Last updated on .From the section Golf

-The Women's US Open starts on Thursday and the second major of season boasts an iconic venue, record purse and intriguing storylines.
+The Women's US Open starts on Thursday and the third major of season boasts an iconic venue, record purse and intriguing storylines.

 The purse is $11m (£8.7m), an increase from last year's $10m (£7.9m), with the winner getting $2m (£1.6m) - matching the biggest payout in women's golf.